Wholesale: Products & Services

 • Simple NID - Simple NID's are available as modular or non- modular units.
 The modular NID is divided into two components, one containing the over-voltage unit (protector) and the other containing the end-user's IW termination with a modular plug which connects the IW to the distribution plant or dial tone source.
 The non-modular NID is a protector block with the IW terminated directly on the distribution facilities.

-• Smart NID - A Smart NID is a terminating and protecting device that permits you to isolate the Qwest Sub-Loop facility from the IW for testing purposes, and may have additional features that not currently used by Qwest.
-If deployed in the Qwest network, Qwest will make the same features and functions available to you.
+• Smart NID - A Smart NID is a terminating and protecting device that permits you to isolate the CenturyLink Sub-Loop facility from the IW for testing purposes, and may have additional features that not currently used by CenturyLink.
+If deployed in the CenturyLink network, CenturyLink will make the same features and functions available to you.

 • Multi-Tenant Environment (MTE) NID - The MTE NID is divided into two components: one containing the over-voltage unit (protector) and the other containing the terminations of the IW.
 The MTE NID may be located externally or internally to the premises served.
 Requests to move the MTE-NID must be authorized by the building owner or their authorized agent.